In 2008, the excavators uncovered “one of the largest, if not the largest, stone-built Neolithic non-funerary structures in Britain.”

 Going by the name of Structure Ten, the first hint of the building came from geophysics scans, which had suggested there was something large under the turf.

 But it took excavation to reveal the sheer scale of what lay beneath.

 Measuring 25 metres (82 feet) long by 19 metres (65 feet) wide, the four-metre-thick outer walls remain to a height of approximately one metre (three feet).

-Its entrance was flanked by a pair of standing stones, leading to a cruciform central chamber, combining elements of both Neolithic chambered tombs and houses, such as those at Barnhouse and Skara Brae.
+Its single entrance was flanked by a pair of standing stones, leading to a cruciform central chamber, combining elements of both Neolithic chambered tombs and houses, such as those at Barnhouse and Skara Brae.
 Structure Ten, however, was no domestic house.

 The chamber contained an example of the ubiquitous stone dresser — but where these are found built against the walls at Skara Brae, for example, in Structure Ten it was free-standing and incorporated slabs of striking red and yellow sandstone, as elsewhere in the central chamber.

 The craftsmanship of the exterior stonework of Structure Ten compares starkly with the scrappy central chamber stonework.
 This has led to the idea that Structure Ten was meant to be viewed from the outside, with access to the ‘inner sanctum’ restricted to a privileged few.